thanhphu/php-survey-builder/README.md

 ## Default login

-The default login is 'root@localhost' with a password of '12345'.
+The default login is 'admin' with a password of '12345'.
 You can add and remove logins from the Users tab.

 ## Quick Start
 ```sh